-This episode is very relevant given our current inflationary woes.
+This episode is very relevant given our recent inflationary woes.
 Stacey Vanek Smith and Robert Smith walk through the creation of the original central bank(s) and the political climate at the time.
 Did you know that the U.S. was a late adopter of the central banking system?
 I learned a lot and would highly recommend listening.

 The Nasdaq’s new board diversity disclosure requirements went into effect on August 8th.
 Some people are really upset about it, including activists that appealed to the 5th circuit to overturn the rule and of course, Vivek Ramaswamy.

 If you’re upset, you can take a deep breath.
 If you’re bullish on diversity disclosure, you can take a deep sigh?
 My former colleague, Harlan Tufford, now of MSCI, explains that the one woman diversity quota affects almost no companies because the zero gender diversity problem is oh so 2017 (not his words).
 It’s also a “comply or explain” regime which is a pretty lightweight disclosure requirement.
 A director can opt to not disclose their personal demographic information.
 Harlan points out that “the whole board might do that; in which case, the company will publish a diversity table that essentially has no diversity data”.

 My unsolicited perspective: Corporate disclosure is where information goes to die.
 Stop adding requirements until people (other than Harlan) start reading it.